Mintbase/Grants-Program/README.md

 ### Support

 The scope of our Grants Programs consists of funding and feedback on delivered milestones.
 This means that we do not provide hands-on support as part of a grant, but if you face specific issues during development, we will do our best and try to direct you to the correct resources.
-You can find general documentation and more information on Mintbase on the [Mintbase Developer Hub](https://docs.mintbase.io/getting-started), and we encourage you to join the [community](https://t.me/mintdev) in order to get help with specific issues or to stay up to date with the most recent developments.
+You can find general documentation and more information on Mintbase on the [Mintbase Developer Hub](https://docs.mintbase.io/getting-started), and we encourage you to join the [community](https://t.me/mintdev) in order to get help with specific issues and stay up to date with the most recent developments.

 For questions about the grants program itself, see our [FAQ](docs/faq.md#frequently-asked-questions).